getporter/operator/docs/content/quickstart/_index.md

 metadata:
   name: porter-hello
   annotations:
-    retry: "1"
+    porter.sh/retry: "2022-01-01 12:00:00"
 ```

-Each time you need to repeat the operation, change the annotation value again.
+Each time you need to repeat the operation without changing the spec, change the annotation value to a different value.
-There is nothing special about the key used for the annotation.
-I chose retry, however you could use "favorite-color: blue", changing the value each time, and it would still trigger Porter to retry it.
+A good strategy is to set the retry annotation to the current timestamp to generate a unique value.

-# Next Steps
+## Next Steps

 You now know how to install and configure the Porter Operator.
 The project is still incomplete, so watch this repository for updates!